jojo61/dash2ts/zattoo/README.md

 In der Test directory you will find a sample script for IPTV..
 You need to copy the zattoostream.sh file to the iptv plugin directory.
-Also you have to edit the path to dash2ts and the path to Kodi in the file.
+Also you have to edit the path to zattoostream and the path to Kodi in the file.

 Run:
 ----